andrewschac/stash-ka/README.md

 ### EDA

 #### <a id="1">[1]</a> *WFH*
 This dataset, obtained from the BLS Employee Benefit Survey, contains the main WFH % variable for our analysis and sets the stage for categorizing each industry.
-An initial problem that immediately pops out is the data type of the WFH variable, it must be changed to a numeric type to behave correctly in our analysis.
+An initial problem that immediately pops up is the data type of the WFH variable as it must be changed to a numeric type to behave correctly in our analysis.
 Additionally, the excess columns must be dropped in order to simplify the merge.
-The highest WFH rate is 39% and the lowest is 1%, numbers we believe are quite feasible.
+The highest WFH rate is 39% and the lowest is 1%, numbers we believe are quite reasonable.

 #### <a id="1">[2]</a> *Turnover*
 This dataset, obtained form the BLS JOLTS database, is very straightforward.
 It contains solely the industry, year, and quit_rate.
 After describing the variables, the minimum is 0.3% and the maximum is 5.8%.
 We did not encounter many difficulties when utilizing this dataset.